-Not many people, said Mr. Badsky, knew that about Mr. Cool, who died Saturday at the Decatur County Hospital.

-Mr. Cool, said Mr.
+Not many people, said Mr. Badsky, knew that about Mr. Cool, who died Saturday at the Decatur County Mr. Cool, said Mr.

-Badsky, came to Ober-

-lin as his undersheriff in 1985.
+Badsky, came to Oberlin as his undersheriff in 1985.
 He had retired from the Kansas City, Mo., police force after 20 years, most of that

-Cool served as undersheriff for eight years, then Brian Simonsson replaced him, and Mr. Cool became a deputy and chief jailer.
+Ken Badsky.
+Mr. Badsky said for time as a homicide detective.
+Mr. Cool served as undersheriff for eight years, then Brian Simonsson replaced him, and Mr. Cool became a deputy and chief jailer.

-He served as part-time dispatcher, said Mr. Badsky, full-time jailer and also as the county's emergency (See MAN on Page 5A)
+He served as part-time dispatcher, and also as the county's emergency (See MAN on Page 5A)